IG-Group/ig-orchestrations/ig-us-rfed/document/websocket/websocketTradeAPI.md

 Once contingent orders have been accepted the individual orders can be updated using an Order Cancel Replace message.
 There is no replace list order message.

-A New Order List can be cancelled using a ListCancelRequest.

 In this implementation one Stop contingent order and/or one Limit contingent order may be specified.
 At least one Stop or one Limit order should be present if New Order List is used.
 If contingent orders are not required please use New Order Single.

+A Primary Order together with Contingent Orders can be cancelled using an OrderCancelRequest for the Primary Order.

 The following fields must have the same value on all the orders in the list;
 *	Account